BartMassey/borda-count/README.md

 * `tab.c`: C version for comparison.
 About 5 times faster than `tab-bs`.

+* `tab.pro`: Prolog version for comparison.
+SWI Prolog (`swipl`) will be needed to build, so not included in the default build targets: build with `make everything`.
+Run with `swipl -x tab-prolog`.

 * `tab-transpose.pro`: Prolog version for comparison.
+This version uses explicit arguments rather than lists, so may be slightly faster but certainly is more fragile.
+SWI Prolog (`swipl`) will be needed to build, so not included in the default build targets: build with `make everything`.
+Run with `swipl -x tab-transpose-prolog`.

-To build these programs, just type `make`.
+To build everything except the Prolog programs, just type `make`.

 The performance differences of these programs are pretty noticeable.
 However, they all fail for large vote file